Untried Homopolar Generator Experiments

 and the other is kept still.
 It is twice as large if both halves are spun

-the magnetic field, should result in equal voltages radially across both
+magnet, or the magnetic field, should result in equal voltages

-spins.
-Instead, it only cares about differing rotation of the two
+if the magnet spins.
+Instead, it only cares about differing rotation of

 If you hold one half of the metal parts still and spin the other half,

 you create a "classic" HPG having a spinning disk and a nonspinning

 "external circuit."
 Simply add a current meter in series with the shaft